kmn5409/Simple-Machine-Learning-Model/README.md

 # Simple-Machine-Learning-Model
-This repostiory is from the Kaggle online tutorial for Machine learning [(Level 1)](https://www.kaggle.com/learn/machine-learning)
+This repostiory is my solution to the Kaggle online tutorial for Machine learning [(Level 1)](https://www.kaggle.com/learn/machine-learning)